ChangjunChrisLee/firstR/README.md

 # firstR

-first R project version control
+This is my first R project folder